btmorr/leifdb/README.md

 ## UI

 There's a very basic front end!
+It's capable to connecting to a server, and doing read/write/delete actions.
 Check out the [readme](./ui/README.md) in that directory for directions on installing and running it.

 ## Endpoints